 %windir%\debug\netsetup.log

-When UDP DNS traffic isn't allowed, the domain join workflow doesn't create any output in the NetSetup.log file.
-To test the DNS server, run the following PowerShell command:
+If your security groups or firewall block UDP traffic, then the domain join workflow doesn't create outputs in the NetSetup.log file.
+To test the DNS connectivity to the DNS server, run the following PowerShell command:

 Test-DnsServer -IPAddress YourIPAddress